-Types of Relationship Coaching Offered by Jessica:
+Types of Relationship Coaching Offered at the Institute

 Individual Relationship Coaching

 Whether we are aware or not, all of us grow up receiving messages surrounding our worth and value as people.
-The meaning we subconsciously attach to these messages directly influence who it is we choose to be in intimate relationships with.
+The meaning we subconsciously attach to these messages directly influences who it is we choose to be in intimate relationships with.
 Many of us recognize over time that we seem to be picking the same “type” of person and often don’t understand why it is we continue to end up in this same space.
 Relationship coaching provides a safe and unconditional space to transform the beliefs we have held onto, sometimes for years, about who we are (or aren’t), what we are deserving of, and where our worth and value comes from (or doesn’t).
 As we work towards creating a new “internal story”, our external choices pertaining to relationships begin to shift naturally.
 This is where long-lasting change occurs, rather than focusing on the toxic relationship, it is imperative that we focus on what it is that we hold true while re-writing the story that has existed long before we entered into intimacy.

 Two people show up in relationship with their own stories about who they are, both separately and collectively.
 We work hard, sometimes to the point of exhaustion in order to change either ourselves or our partner in order to “fit” into what it is we determine we (or they) need in order to have a “successful” relationship.
 Couples coaching provides a safe and non-judgmental space to receive support around how it is our individual perception of self directly influences how we show up in intimate relationship, while also exploring the ways our partner is affected by our “living out our story”.
 Whether you are wanting to lay a solid foundation for healthy communication, vulnerability, authenticity, and connection, or have hit a large road-block, couples coaching can positively influence navigating the complexities that exist in each of these scenarios.